slowernews/wisdom-tldr/chapters/chapter_3_action.md

 - Is the decision reversible or irreversible?
 If it is reversible, make it fast and without perfect information.
 If is irreversible, slow down and ensure that you understand the problem.
 (Jeff Bezos)
 - Choose the one that may produce most serendipity down the line.
 - Optimal decisions occur with 70% of the information.
 Anything less and you’ll probably make a bad decision.
 Anything more and you’re probably wasting time on something that is unlikely to change the outcome.
 (Jeff Bezos)

+> *"While we are reasoning concerning life, life is gone."
+-- David Hume*

+> *"Economics teaches you that making a choice means giving up something."
+-- Russ Roberts*

 ### On mental models